OpenNebula/marketplace-docs/source/service/vnf.rst

 Step 1 - Attach First NIC
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First we will attach NIC from virtual network ``public``.
-It is an internet facing NIC through which we can reach public services like root DNS servers.
+First, we will attach NIC from the virtual network ``public``.
+It is an Internet-facing NIC through which we can reach public services like root DNS servers.
 In the OpenNebula Sunstone pick **Instances → Virtual Routers**, click on your Virtual Router and then **Attach NIC → public → Attach**.

 If you are logged in one of the VMs of your Virtual Router, then you can tail the appliance log